fgunbin/postgresql-for-wordpress/readme.txt

 There is no screenshot for this plugin

 == Changelog ==
+= 1.3.3 =
+* Added fixes from pull requests in fork

 = 1.3.2 =
+* Added fixes from Heroku repository
+* Added fixes for php8

 = 1.3.1 =
 * Integrated changes pointed in http://vitoriodelage.wordpress.com/2014/06/06/add-missing-wpsql_errno-in-pg4wp-plugin/ to correct problems with WP 3.9.1